daoodaba975/galsenify/README.md

 ⚠️ If you want contribute on this project, please check firt the **[Contributing Guide](data/CONTRIBUTING.md)**.

-If you find 🐞 or you have a 💡 about the evolution of this project, you can open a **[issue](https://github.com/daoodaba975/galsenify/issues/new)**.
+If you find 🐞 or you have a 💡 about the evolution of this project, you can open an **[issue](https://github.com/daoodaba975/galsenify/issues/new)**.
 I'm also available on **[Twitter](https://twitter.com/daoodaba975)**.

 #### Changelog 🔁